ftyers/scrabble/README.md

 of scrabble letters needed and their distribution for a given language.
 The objective was to make a scrabble set for San Mateo Huave from combinations of other scrabble sets.

+In the end it required one set of each of English, Spanish and German to create the set for Huave.

 ![Scrabble for San Mateo Huave](https://github.com/ftyers/scrabble/blob/master/img/huv.jpg?raw=true)